-Deposit liabilities consist of unclaimed property held in custody by the Department in perpetuity for the rightful owner as required by ORS 98.302-98.436 and 98.991-98.992.
-The unclaimed property liability is reported at approximately 46% of the total unclaimed property being held.
-An annual adjustment is made to this account to reduce the amount reported to the amount actually expected to be paid out based on a history of the account.
-The total legal liability for the unclaimed property program as of June 30, 2021, was \$866,949,075.
-The accumulated annual adjustment as of June 30, 2021, was \$420,064,540.
+Deposit liabilities consist of unclaimed property held in custody by the Treasury and the Department in perpetuity for the rightful owner as required by ORS 98.302-98.436 and 98.991-98.992.
+The unclaimed property liability is reported at approximately 50.71% of the total unclaimed property being held.
+In the current fiscal year, a change in methodology was made by starting with the amount reported multiplied by the percentage of the reclaimed rate and subtracting the total cash claimed.
+The new methodology also allocates the estimated liabilities between the Treasury and the Department to process claims for property.
+Starting the current fiscal year, the Treasury is responsible for all new deposit liabilities.
+All deposit liabilities prior to the current fiscal year remain the responsibility of the Department.
+The total legal liability for the unclaimed property program as of June 30, 2022, was \$919.5 million.